 What to Do if You Are Involved in a Parking Lot Car Accident

-Posted on behalf of Lynch Law Firm on December 28, 2018 in Car Accidents News
+Posted on behalf of Lynch Law Firm on December 28, 2018 in Car Accident News

 While driving in a parking lot, motorists are often at an increased risk of being involved in a car accident.
 In fact, more than 500 people are killed and approximately 60,000 victims suffer injuries in parking-lot car accidents each year, according to the National Safety Council.